 Always choose Butter – it’s REAL

 Thank you, Cinnamon Hotels and Cinnamon Life, for giving me this incredible experience.
 I would cherish it for a long time to come.
 Cinnamon Life is envisioned as Colombo’s Life Capital, a city within the city of Colombo – an integrated resort catering to a wide audience with a variety of hospitality and entertainment.
-The project will consist of an 800 room luxury hotel, apartments, office spaces, retail mall and entertainment facilities among other world-class attractions.
+The project will consist of an 800-room luxury hotel, apartments, office spaces, a retail mall, and entertainment facilities among other world-class attractions.
 Designed by Cecil Balmond it intends to be the epicenter of modern South Asia.

 To know more about George check out his uber-cool website.